-After you’ve put on your hi vis yellow jacket, you are taken to a part of Charing Cross Station which isn’t used by the public.
+After you’ve put on your hi-vis yellow jacket, you are taken to a part of Charing Cross Station which isn’t used by the public.
 Due to better routes being found for the underground trains, the Jubilee Line Extension is now used as a place to test station safety improvements on the platforms.
-The yellow way out signs to the safety surfaces and a hump to help the boarding of pushchairs and wheelchairs are checked are road tested there.
+The yellow way out signs to the safety surfaces and a hump to help the boarding of pushchairs and wheelchairs are all road-tested there.
 Buskers are auditioned in this part of the station before they are granted permission to sing and play instruments to the public.

 Escalators In Disused Part of Station

 Filming is a large part of the revenue from this disused part of Charing Cross Station.
 James Bond to Bourne and the Bear (Paddington) have all been filmed here.
 The escalators and platforms look just like a regular station but on closer inspection, the advertising posters are slightly different and so is some of the signage which has been left behind by the props departments.
 You are shown clips of the movies filmed in the station which brings this aspect to life.